 Without These Sweet Treats, Your Portugal Trip Will Go To Waste!

 There’s no doubt that Portuguese people are sweet lovers.
-Going to their bakeries is like searching through a treasure box.
+Because there are so many luscious sweet treats in Portuguese cuisine, going to their bakeries is like searching through a treasure box.
 There are tons of mouthwatering desserts waiting for you.

 The First Ones Waiting For You Are These Lovely Portuguese Tarts!